Edragon/edragon.github.io/Chip-cn-dat/SIMCOM-dat/SIM7028-dat/SIM7028-dat.md

 - no I2C, SPI
 - USB in progress, early version
 - extra IO_1833_sel
+- NET LED will not blink
+- Module automatically ON when power supplied

 | **Feature**                  | **SIM7028**                                                                         | **SIM7020**                                                          |
 | ---------------------------- | ----------------------------------------------------------------------------------- | -------------------------------------------------------------------- |